stephanbroek/site/pages/me.md

 To this end I know a lot of programming languages and supporting tools: PHP, MySQL, Apache, NodeJS, JS, HTML, CSS and much more.

-For other projects where web isn't an appropriate tool I have a good knowledge of Java and have a working knowledge of C++/C and I'm currently working on improving this.
+For other projects where web isn't an appropriate tool I have a good knowledge of Java, have a working knowledge of C++/C and I'm currently working on improving this.

 None of these things would be any use without a platform to run it on.
 I have familiarized myself with both linux and windows administration.
 I'm far better with linux but will manage capably with both.
 From this combined with my web experiences a deep interest has formed for the security behind all this.
 From social engineering all the way down to cryptography and everything in between.